pythoninthegrass/gb/README.md

 ## Quickstart

 > [!NOTE]
 > This project is a work in progress (i.e., pre-alpha).
-Builds are not yet available.

-~~Download the latest release from the [releases](https://github.com/pythoninthegrass/gb/releases) page.~~
+Download the latest release from the [releases](https://github.com/pythoninthegrass/gb/releases) page.

 ## Development